 I, Gail Mardfin, grew up in Connecticut, attended Skidmore College, and graduated from Trinity College in Hartford.
 After moving to New Jersey in 1975, I earned a master’s in studio art from Montclair University.
 I was head of the art department at Purnell School in Pottersville for many years, teaching a myriad of art courses, before starting my own graphic design business in 1996, where I was the principal designer.

-After living 40 years in New Jersey, which I thoroughly enjoyed, in 2015 I moved across the country to northern California and now live about fifteen minutes from my adorable granddaughter Azalea.
+After living 40 years in New Jersey, which I thoroughly enjoyed (co-founding ARTsee, an artist open studio tour along the way), in 2015 I moved across the country to northern California and now live about fifteen minutes from my adorable granddaughter Azalea.
 The pleasure is all mine as I care for this little one a bit each week and explore my new environment, which is quite different from the East Coast!

 For those who feel they must pigeonhole an artist’s style – well, sorry.
 I taught ALL mediums of art for many years and there are so many things I love to do…I enjoy watercolor, photography, collage, and acrylic and mixed media painting.
 My subject matter, whether visual or text-based, has always been about SEEING THE GOOD, for I believe what we focus on, we get more of in our lives.